 Rocky, rough and tough – that’s how we like our mountains.
 Don’t think that just because you can take a train to the top, Snowdon isn’t a proper peak.
 In fact, Snowdonia National Park is a mountain and adventure capital that’s up there with the classic Alpine destinations.
 Each of the six official eight-mile routes to the highest mountain in Wales (1085m) offer sensational hiking and incredible views.

 In Snowdonia’s nine ranges, there are 15 peaks over 900m high, including Snowdon itself.
-You may have heard of some of the others: Tryfan (918m) is a famous landmark, a triangular peak offering some of the best scrambling – and views – in Britain; and Cader Idris, which rears up from the shores of the beautiful Mawddach Estuary, and is 893m high.
+You may have heard of some of the others.
+Tryfan (918m) is a famous landmark: a triangular peak offering some of the best scrambling – and views – in Britain.
+Meanwhile, Cader Idris is 893m high and rears up from the shores of the beautiful Mawddach Estuary.

-No, the Black Mountain Range and the Black Mountains aren’t one and the same – but they’re both found within the grassy expanses of the Brecon Beacons National Park.
+The Black Mountain Range and the Black Mountains aren’t one and the same although they are both found within the grassy expanses of the Brecon Beacons National Park.

 The Black Mountain Range, sometimes just called Black Mountain, is to the west, north of Swansea.
 It’s one of Wales’ most wild and remote corners with impressive, glacier-carved escarpments and isolated lakes, several miles from the nearest road.
 Its highest peak is Fan Brycheiniog (802m).